1995parham/navi/docs/usage/shell-scripting/README.md

   * [Selecting the best match for a variable](#selecting-the-best-match-for-a-variable)
 <!-- TOC -->

-> [NOTE!]
-> The following blog post gives you an example of a real world scenario: [denisidoro.github.io/posts/cli-templates/](https://denisidoro.github.io/posts/cli-templates/)

 ## Simply calling a cheat

 Below is an example on how to call a cheat from within navi: